 For many years, Platform as a Service (PaaS) has been the model of choice over Containerization as a Service for developers in the world of cloud computing.
 But container services such as CaaS (Containerization as a Service) are starting to gain more currency in the world of coding.
-While the two have coexisted for some time, experts are starting to see a shift toward container services as the primary means of managing an application’s requirements.
+While the two have coexisted for some time, experts are starting to see a shift toward containerization services as the primary means of managing an application’s requirements.
 In fact, Gartner estimates that 70% of PaaS users will end up choosing a container service to create apps, during the development process.
 Read on to learn more about why this change is taking place, and what it means for your company and its apps.

 Before PaaS, development teams needed to build infrastructure (and maintain it) for every app they developed.
 For complicated apps, this was tedious work: You had to write scripts or manually configure servers, storage, security and infrastructure.